- South High

 I plan to play college athletics.
 If a coach is discussing my joining the team, do I need to do anything else?

 YES!
 Unfortunately, there can be miscommunication and misunderstandings about college athletics and college admissions.
 The two (athletics and admissions) are separate processes.
 Even if a coach is talking to you about playing athletics, you must still apply and be accepted to the university.
 Athletics does not take the place of the application process for admission.
-The application process takes place senior year and is the same for athletes and non-athletes.
+The application process takes place in senior year and is the same for athletes and non-athletes.

 When should I write my personal statement/college essay?